Eastern Grace Bay Beach and resort Grace Bay, Providenciales.

 The Dawn of the Tourism Industry

-In 1967, the direction of Providenciales drastically changed.
+In 1967, Providenciales drastically changed.
 Provident Limited, a development company headed by Fritz Ludington, recognized the tourism potential of the island’s exceptional beaches and marine environment.
-An agreement was reached with the Turks and Caicos Government wherein Provident Limited would construct an airstrip (which was located in the center of the island and in a different location from the current airport), roads, a port, and a hotel.
+An agreement was reached with the Turks and Caicos Government wherein Provident Limited would construct an airstrip (which was called Oxford Airstrip, and was located in Kew Town), roads, a port, and a hotel.
 By 1970, this infrastructure was largely operational and the Third Turtle Inn and adjacent Turtle Cove Marina became the first hotel on the island.

 1984 saw more advances.
 Club Med Turkoise opened on Grace Bay Beach, the industrial port of South Dock (formerly named Gussy Cove) was converted from a small natural harbor to a port capable of handling shipping containers, and the current and paved Providenciales International Airport was built.